The SCOTUS Cases Required for AP Government

 Three Ways I Am Using AI

-I have been an avid adopted of AI, but at the elementary level of chatbots and Notebook LM.
+I have been an avid adopter of AI, but at the elementary level of chatbots and Notebook LM.
 Claude Code is not something I’ve played around with yet very much.
 I thought I’d shard a few ways I have been using AI to either improve my teaching or help with an interest of mine.

 1. Asking questions while reading: I really enjoy being able to get context, word definitions, and descriptions of people or events while I am in the middle of reading something.
 This helps me better understand what I am reading, but I’ve found it also allows me to follow tangents that the book I am reading isn’t necessarily going to satisfy.
 At this point, I have a Project in ChatGPT called ‘My Reading’ where I ask all my questions.
 The idea is that the AI will start to understand both what I am reading and what I am interested in and eventually make it’s responses more personal.
 That said, of late I have been using Gemini and Claude much more than ChatGPT, and I haven’t yet made the equivalent Gems or Projects in those apps.